hao-lee/Graphvizer/README.md

 ### Set `dot` path

-If you want to specify the path of you `dot` command, please set `dot_cmd_path` according to your system.
+If you want to specify the path of you `dot` command, please set `"dot_cmd_path"` according to your system.
 This configuration is useful on Windows.

 ### Set timeout for `dot` command

 If you are editing a very large graph, the `dot` command may need a long time to complete and your CPU may be exhausted.
 For this reason, I set a timeout for `dot` command and it will be terminated if it takes too long to complete.
-You can change the timeout by setting `dot_timeout` as needed.
+You can change the timeout by setting `"dot_timeout"` as needed.
 Generally, you don't need to change this configuration.

 ### Show the image in a separated layout

 By default, the plugin will show the image in a new window.
 This is flexible in most cases, especially when you have two monitors.
-If you do like use a separated layout to show the image, change the value of `show_image_with` from `window` to `layout` and save it.
+If you do like use a separated layout to show the image, change the value of `"show_image_with"` from `"window"` to `"layout"` and save it.
 (You may need to restart Sublime Text 3 to take effects.)

 ### Set the image directory